dhulo6183-oss/project-7/README.md

 # 📦 Multi-Utility Toolkit (Python CLI Project)

-🚀 A powerful command-line Python toolkit that combines multiple useful utilities into a single program.
+🚀 A powerful command-line Python toolkit that combines multiple useful utilities into one program.

-This project demonstrates the use of several Python standard libraries such as **datetime, math, random, uuid, os, time, and string**.
+This project is built using Python and demonstrates real-world usage of modules like **datetime, math, random, uuid, os, time, and string**.

 ---

 ## ✨ Features

-* ✅ Menu-driven CLI interface
+* ✅ Menu-driven CLI application
-* ✅ Beginner-friendly project
+* ✅ Beginner-friendly and easy to understand
-* ✅ Uses multiple Python built-in modules
+* ✅ Covers multiple Python concepts
-* ✅ Covers loops, functions, and conditions
-* ✅ Real-world utilities in one tool
+* ✅ Real-world utility tools in one project

 ---

 ## 🧰 Technologies Used

 * 🐍 Python 3
-* 📦 Modules Used:
+* 📦 Modules:

   * datetime
   * math